-Most eye care professionals define the range of normal IOP as between 10 and 21 mm Hg [i.e., millimeters of mercury, which is a pressure measurement].
+Most eye care professionals define the range of normal within-the-eye pressure as between 10 and 21 mm Hg [i.e., millimeters of mercury, which is a pressure measurement].
 Most persons with glaucoma have an IOP measurement of greater than 21 mm Hg; persons with normal-tension glaucoma, however, have an IOP measurement within the normal range.

-Visual Field Loss
+Visual Field Loss from Glaucoma

 A living room viewed through a constricted visual field.